 Today, there are multiple sources of customer data – web engagement, calls, IoT devices, online and offline surveys, all of which come together to generate an accurate understanding of the customer’s data.
-Data analytics has evolved to account for these multiple data sources, and use them to map the customer journey across touchpoints and better understand customers.
+Data analytics has evolved to account for these multiple data sources, and use them for mapping the customer journey across touchpoints and better understanding customers.

 But how do they effectively collate and analyze such massive volumes of diverse data?
 This is where advanced analytics comes into play.